 Y&R’s Nick Newman

-Nick Newman (Joshua Morrow) may have learned from the best what not to do, because unlike his father Victor he is one of the kindest, most loving fathers on daytime today.
+Nick Newman (Joshua Morrow) may have learned from the best what not to do because unlike his father Victor he is one of the kindest, most loving fathers on daytime today.
 He dotes on his children, goes out of his way to make sure he and their mothers all do the right thing for their future, and would rather be spending time with any one of them than anything else in the world.
-When he thought Christian had died, his raw emotion was something that will stick with us for awhile, just like it had when Cassie (Camryn Grimes) died.
+When he thought Christian had died, his raw emotion was something that will stick with us for a while, just like it had when Cassie (Camryn Grimes) died.
 He is the quintessential pop we all wish we had growing up – the one who would play catch, read bedtime stories, chase away the monsters, go to the daddy-daughter dance and beat up anyone who was mean to us.
 In a sea of sad dads, he’s a gem.

 B&B’s Dollar Bill

 There’s nothing Bill Spencer.
 (Don Diamont) won’t do for his sons – it just depends on which way the wind is blowing on which day to determine which one.
-Never able to raise Liam (Scott Clifton) or Wyatt (Darin Brooks) from birth, Bill has a gruffness about him that reeks of a man who never had to change a diaper before, yet expects all the spoils from being father of the year.
+Never able to raise Liam (Scott Clifton) or Wyatt (Darin Brooks) from birth, Bill has a gruffness about him that reeks of a man who never had to change a diaper before, yet expects all the spoils from being the father of the year.
 Sure, he’s got little William now, but thanks to Katie (Heather Tom) he doesn’t have to get his hands too dirty.
-Still, Bill loves his children despite his ways of showing it, and would do whatever it takes to help them advance in a life he knows all too well can try to beat you down.
+Still, Bill has proved he loves his children despite his ways of showing it, and would do whatever it takes to help them advance in a life he knows all too well can try to beat you down.

 Last month we recounted soap opera’s most surprising births.
 Which shocked you?
 And in 2013 we listed our favorite dynamic father and son duos, including picks from All My Children and One Life to Live.

 (Refreshed by Christine Fix February 27, 2018)